Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Photoshop is an extremely powerful tool, but it has a bit of a learning curve.
 It’s not the first thing you need to know as you start your journey into photography.
 However, it becomes more valuable as you advance and find that other tools have limited creative capabilities.

-Where Photoshop comes into play is when you need to shape a photo to your creative vision.
+Photoshop comes into play when you need to shape a photo to your creative vision.
 Since you can manipulate things at the pixel level, you can change the color of the clothes on your model to match something else in the scene.
 Your options for color grading greatly expand.

 Whatever changes you’d like to make to your photo, or what images you’d like to create with composites, Photoshop unlocks the potential of your imagination.
 Sooner or later, I believe every photographer should learn Photoshop.